They say…

 Mon chess club, Tue quiz, film nights, beer festivals, functions.

 With a Stoke Newington postcode but closer to Dalston’s various arts venues and the well known Duke of Wellington (p145) on Balls Pond Road, this was another failing backstreet pub reopened in 2011 in splendid style by Kirk McGrath of Pineapple fame.
 It’s an L-shaped space preserving some original Victorian features like multiple street doors, a carved fireplace with floral tiling and pillars with elaborate gilt capitals.
 But otherwise this is sofa and floorboards territory.
-Two handpumps are dedicated to beers, while the others often feature local brewers like East London and Redemption.
-Black Isle Porter, Licher Weizen and London Lager stand out from the keg offering, while an excellent range of bottled beers includes an extensive selection from Kernel plus Adnams (the fine barley wine Tally-Ho), Camden Town, and Otley.
+Two handpumps are dedicated to beers, while the others often feature local brewers like East and Redemption.
+Porter, Licher Weizen and Meantime Lager stand out from the keg offering, while an excellent range of bottled beers includes an extensive selection from plus Adnams (the fine barley wine Tally-Ho), Camden Town, Dark Star and Otley.
 Decent Thai food is served at very reasonable prices.
 A full activities programme completes the offer at this friendly place that easily matches the quality of sister venues the Pineapple (p156) and Tapping the Admiral.

 Visitor note.
 Take care – this is a different Railway Tavern to the one next to Dalston Kingsland station.
 A former owner tried to mitigate possible confusion by renaming this one the Old Henry, but have a look high up on the blank wall at the back of the pub and you’ll see why the decision to revive the original name was a wise one.